Tuesday, September 2, 2008

 Why Working on the Internet Is Going to Happen...#1 Reason #1

-Just to get a gripe off my chest, I start my first reason for working online by citing a group I detest so much that I'm dedicating myself to fixing them and getting them the hell out of my way.
+Just to get a gripe off my chest, I pitch my first reason for working online by citing a group I detest so much that I'm dedicating myself to fixing them and getting them the hell out of my way.
 More than a gripe, however, they are the main reason I push so hard for people to work on the Internet.
-I say 'detest' because the group I cite here is non-conformist, negative, counter-productive, burdensome, dependent, lazy, and dumb, but they are not stupid - they can be respected for that - and they are willing to work.
+I say 'detest' because the group I cite here is completely the opposite of what I admire.
+They are non-conformist, negative, counter-productive, burdensome, dependent, lazy, depressing, and dumb, but they are not stupid - they can be respected for that - and they are willing to work.
 They do, however, lack the imagination to do ANYTHING on their own, so to justify painful, fearful lives lived doing, working, being what they don't want to do, work or be, they take on similar traits, universally.

 Allow me to introduce the 'Sloth' and the 'Bitch.'